-HOW TO APPLY: Submit electronic resume or curriculum vitae with a cover letter containing a brief summary of scientific accomplishments and the names/contact information of three references to CBER Recruitment at CBER.Employment@fda.hhs.gov.
-Applications and all supporting documentation will be accepted through May 17th, 2021.
-Please reference Job Code: OBRR-21-10-CJP.
+HOW TO APPLY: Submit electronic resume or curriculum vitae with a cover letter containing a brief summary of career interest and scientific accomplishments, a statement of how your education and experience would be applicable to this position, and the names/contact information of three references to CBER Recruitment at CBER.Employment@fda.hhs.gov.
+Applications and all supporting documentation will be accepted through July 22, 2021.
+Please reference Job Code: OBRR-21-14-CJP.

 ADDITIONAL INFORMATION: For additional information on CBER Careers, please visit: